marcinwiacek/pl1/project1/postmortem.md

 In proposed solution:

-1. MMU should use paging and translate every memory page address.
+1. MMU should use paging and translate every memory address
 2. we should save at least one translated logical-hardware page number for every process and it should be our cache (we will not clear it on context switch).
 Let's imagine, that process is asking for logical address 1 and MMU finds, that this is logical page 0 address assigned to physical page 3.
-This finding should be cached and next time, when process is asking for all addresses from logical page 0 address, MMU should return immediately physical page 3 address.
+This info should be cached and next time, when process is asking for all addresses from logical page 0 address, MMU should return immediately physical page 3 address.
 3. data exchange between two processes should be possibly only with memory sharing during interrupt call - process A is preparing in own logical space some memory area and is calling process B with this area (the most probably using software interrupt mechanism) allowing it access to shared memory area only during call.
 4. every process should have mechanism for blocking executing instruction from data area and this could be achieved with one address location register - all logical addresses below value should be treat as process area (code execution possible, no overwrite) and all logical addresses above value should be treat as data area (no code execution possible, updates possible, using in various code instructions possible).
 5. CPU/hardware should define maximal available number of pages for process